A New Interlude of Vice Containing the History of Horestes with the Cruel Revenge of his Father's Death upon his one Natural Mother

 And of that one adulltres dame, oh gods now make an end.

-My hāds do thryst her blod to haue, nought can my mīd cōtent
+405My hāds do thryst her blod to haue, nought can my mīd cōtent

 Tyll yt on her I haue perfourmed, oh gods your iust iudgmēt

-Nature Nay stey my child frō mothers bloud with draw thy bloudy hād
+Nay stey my child frō mothers bloud with draw thy bloudy hād

-stand vp.
+Stand vp.

-Horestes No nought at all oh nature can, my purpose now withstand,
+No nought at all oh nature can, my purpose now withstand,

 Shall I for giue my fathers death, my hart can not agre

-My father slayne in such a sorte, and vnreuengyd to be.
+410My father slayne in such a sorte, and vnreuengyd to be.

-Nature Consider first horestes myne, what payne for the she toke,
+Consider first horestes myne, what payne for the she toke,

-Horestes And of my fathers death againe, o Nature do thou louke.
+And of my fathers death againe, o Nature do thou louke.

-Nature I do confesse awycked facte, it was this is most playne,
+I do confesse awycked facte, it was this is most playne,

 Not wtstandīg frō mothers bloud, thou must thy hāds refrain

-Canst thou a lacke vnhappey wight, consent Revenged to be,
+415Canst thou a lacke vnhappey wight, consent Revenged to be,

 On her whose pappes before this time, hath giuen foud to the